hacdias/hacdias.com/content/posts/2023/irc-bouncer-setup-soju-gamja-caddy-docker/index.md

 CMD ["/srv/entrypoint.sh"]
 ```

-And now the entrypoint script:
+And now the `entrypoint.sh` script, which should be in the same directory as the Dockerfile:

 ```shell
 #!/usr/bin/env sh